chamikaCN/Random-Island-Generator/README.md

 ### Parameters

+Following parameters can be adjusted in the ***Random-Island-Generator*** to change the criterias of the map being rendered.

 Parameter | Effect
 --------- | ------
 Draw Mode | Noise Map - Resulting Height map from perlin noise is displayed along with Mesh<br> Colour Map - Regions are coloured as defined in the 'regions sector' in the script<br> Object Map - Vegitation and other objects can be generated on the mesh